In this section

 Acceptable use is always ethical, reflects academic honesty, and shows restraint in the consumption of shared resources.
 Acceptable use demonstrates respect for intellectual property, ownership of data, system security mechanisms, and individuals’ rights to privacy and to freedom from libel, slander, intimidation, discrimination, and harassment.

 All users are individually responsible for appropriate use of all IT resources assigned to them, including their account, computer and/or devices, the network address or port, software, and hardware.
 Therefore, all users are accountable to the university for all use of such resources.
-As an authorized user of IT resources, users may not enable unauthorized users to access the network by using a university computer or a personal computer that is connected to the university network without appropriate permission from the Director of Information Technology or their designee.
+As an authorized user of IT resources, users may not enable unauthorized users to access the network by using a university computer or a personal computer that is connected to the university network without appropriate permission from the Executive Director of Information Technology or their designee.

 Departments and users that grant guest access to IT resources must make their guests aware of their acceptable use responsibilities.
 The university accepts no responsibility or liability for any personal or unauthorized use of its resources by users.